 The question of OMAD’s safety in terms of health is a tough one.
 Although intermittent fasting has many scientifically proven health benefits, OMAD is clearly a very extreme form of fasting and is definitely not suitable for everyone.

 Some medical professionals argue that not consuming calories for very long hours may create a huge stress on your metabolism.
-And stress is an important triggering factor for increased levels of inflammation and chronic diseases.
+Stress is an important triggering factor for increased levels of inflammation and chronic diseases.

-So you should get your medical condition checked before switching to this eating pattern, and examine its effects carefully on your body.
+You should definitely have a prior fasting experience with narrower fasting periods and get your medical condition checked before switching to this eating pattern.
+Once you get started, examine its effects carefully on your body.
 Eating one meal a day can lead to symptoms like:

 - nausea